Kgkkjjj/WebBrowser/README.md

 home page and default search engine.
 The address bar also doubles as a search box when you enter text that isn't a full URL.
 New tools include zoom controls, dark mode, saving pages, printing and exporting bookmarks.
 Sessions are restored on startup and the User-Agent and proxy can be configured.
+URLs can also be blocked from the **Tools** menu (Ctrl+K) and managed via *Show Blocklist*.

 ## Requirements